jacques-lauzeral/odp/docs/Store-Layer-API-Core.md

 # Store Layer API - Core

 ## Overview
-Foundation APIs for the ODP Store Layer providing initialization, transaction management, store access, and common CRUD operations.
-These APIs form the base for all entity-specific store operations.
+Core APIs for store initialization, transaction management, and base CRUD operations.
+These APIs provide the foundation for all store operations.

 ## Initialization & Connection